ethereum/execution-apis/src/engine/shanghai.md

 1. This request maps to [`BeaconBlocksByRoot`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyroot) in the consensus layer `p2p` specification.
 Callers must be careful to use the execution block hash, instead of the beacon block root.

-1. Callers must consider that syncing Execution Layer client may not serve any block bodies, including those that were supplied by `engine_newPayload` calls.
+1. Callers must consider that syncing execution layer client may not serve any block bodies, including those that were supplied by `engine_newPayload` calls.

 ### engine_getPayloadBodiesByRangeV1